smythp/intro-command-line/sections/challenges.md

 echo "Now you're in $(pwd)"
 ```

 The first line of the program is a special line that lets the command line know which program to use to run the script.
 The other lines are bash (command line) commands that will be run one after the other when our bash script is executed.
-As you may be able to tell, this script will first go to our Desktop folder and then print out a message letting us know where we are.
+As you may be able to guess, this script will first go to our Desktop folder and then print out a message letting us know where we are.

-Once our script is written out, save it in the following folder:
+Once our script is written out, save it in the following folder on your system:

 	c:\Program Files\Git\usr\bin

 This is a folder where Git Bash looks to determine which commands are available when it starts up.
 Enter `goto-projects` as the filename, and VS Code should automatically add a `.sh` extension, indicating that the file is a bash script.

-Close are reopen Git Bash.
+Close and reopen Git Bash.
 You should now be able to run your new command by typing

 	goto-projects.sh

 at the `$` prompt.
+If the command isn't appearing, you may want to use Git Bash to navigate to the `/usr/bin` folder and use `ls` to see if the command was saved correctly and what it is called.

 [<<< Return to introduction](README.md)